-So, during Ovarian Cancer Awareness Month 2020, please share this story and the four key warning signs that could help save or lengthen your life or the life of a loved one .
+So, for World Ovarian Cancer Day 2020, please share this story and use your #PowerfulVoices to raise awareness of the four key warning signs that could help save or lengthen your life or the life of a loved one .

 - Ovarian Cancer Awareness Month.
 Facts and figures.
 Available at: http://ocam.org.uk/ovarian-cancer-facts-and-figures/.
 Accessed March 2020.

 - Ovarian cancer statistics.
 Available at: https://www.cancerresearchuk.org/health-professional/cancer-statistics/statistics-by-cancer-type/ovarian-cancer#heading-Zero.
 Accessed March 2020.

 - Ovarian cancer in elderly women.
 Standard management of ovarian cancer.
 Available at: https://www.cancernetwork.com/.
 Accessed March 2020.

 - Ovarian cancer: the statistics.
 Available at: https://ovarian.org.uk/ovarian-cancer/ovarian-cancer-statistics.
 Accessed March 2020.

 - National Health Service.
 Symptoms: Ovarian cancer.
 Available at: https://www.nhs.uk/conditions/ovarian-cancer/symptoms/.
 Accessed March 2020.